akuklev/HOCC/README.md

 conference.

 In the third draft we outline how to combine the HOTT, `Ω°`, `‖_‖ᶜ`, and unbounded quantifiers.
-The resulting system (together with propositional resizing) deserves to be called Higher Observational Construction Calculus and gives the name to this project.
+The resulting system (together with propositional resizing and dependent coinductive types) deserves to be called Higher Observational Construction Calculus, the namesake for this project.

 §§ Expressing Dependently Typed Languages
 -----------------------------------------